if and switch

 Switch expressions provide a more structured approach to branching.
 Based on a

-value can be any primitive type, such as int
+value can be any primitive type, such as ints, runes, str, and enum

 values.